neams-th-coe/cardinal/doc/content/tutorials/nekrs_stochastic.md

 [NekScalarValue](https://cardinal.cels.anl.gov/source/userobjects/NekScalarValue.html)
 object. *Any* input file receiving stochastic data just needs to have one of these objects.

+!listing /tutorials/nek_stochastic/nek.i
+  block=Controls

 ## Heat Conduction Model

-The heat conduction MOOSE model is described in the `ht.i` file.
-First, we set up a mesh and create the nonlinear variables, kernels, and boundary conditions to solve the solid heat conduction equation.
+For the MOOSE heat conduction model, we firt set up a mesh and create the nonlinear variables, kernels, and boundary conditions to solve the solid heat conduction equation.
 The `flux` auxiliary variable will be used to compute the interface heat flux (which will get sent to NekRS), while the `nek_temp`